anagha-google/dataproc-labs/7-dataproc-jupyter-plugin/README.md

 <hr>

 ### B.1.2.
 Foundational provisioning automation with Terraform
-The Terraform in this section updates organization policies and enables Google APIs.<br>
+The Terraform in this section updates organization policies and enables Google APIs.
+Study the ```~/dataproc-labs/7-dataproc-jupyter-plugin/provisioning-automation/foundations-tf/configure-preferences.sh``` script and set the boolean for update organization policies to false if you dont need to update them.
+If you dont know about organization policies, just run as is. <br>

 1. Configure preferences by running this in Cloud Shell
 ```